 Admission decisions are made following the application deadline (Jan.
 15 for Management and OBHR, and Feb.
 15 for Economics).

 You must pay your application fee online with your credit card.
 Visa and MasterCard cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your nonrefundable application fee has been paid.
 The application fee is $60 (U.S. dollars) for domestic applicants (including permanent residents) and $75 (U.S. dollars) for international applicants.

-Along with a completed application form, applicants are required to submit a statement of purpose, two letters of recommendation, transcripts showing degree and date granted, and required test scores.
+Along with a completed application form, applicants are required to submit a statement of purpose, minimum of two letters of recommendation, transcripts showing degree and date granted, and required test scores.

 Refer to the Admissions Page for further details.